mikaeldiehl/Chatbot_IA/README.md

-Need add a API KEY, use Google Colab
+Need add a API KEY in groqcloud, use Google Colab
 And use !pip commands:

 !pip install langchain